PmaFynn/cv/modern-cv/resume.typ

   title: "Working Student - Hyperautomation",
   location: "TOI TOI & DIXI Group GmbH, Ratingen, Germany",
   date: "July 2023 - December 2023",
-  description: "Implemented automation processes and optimized IT workflows."
+  description: "Implemented automation processes and optimized IT workflows.", )
-)

 #resume-item[
-  - Created a comprehensive inventory of the IT landscape for a paperless transition.
+  // - Created a comprehensive inventory of the IT landscape for a paperless transition.
   - Designed and maintained a resource assessment pipeline for newly acquired companies.
   - Developed an application to collect global HR, fleet, and financial reports.
   - Streamlined data access for sales teams using postal code-based queries.
   - _Technologies: Power Automate, SharePoint, SQL_
 ]

 /*
 = Projects

 #resume-entry(